afinoblakeb/afino-app/project-docs/docs/feature-plans/authentication-onboarding.md

 - Users can create or join organizations
 - Users are properly assigned roles within organizations
 - The flow is smooth and error-free

+### 7. Relationship to Other Features

+This implementation plan is closely related to the following feature plans:

+- **Authentication Feature Plan**: This plan builds upon the basic authentication setup described in the Authentication Feature Plan, focusing specifically on the onboarding flow after authentication.

+- **Organization Creation Feature Plan**: The organization creation functionality described here is a subset of the complete Organization Creation feature, focused specifically on the creation during onboarding.

+- **User Profile Feature Plan**: The profile update functionality here is a minimal version of what will be expanded in the full User Profile feature.

+- **Role Management Feature Plan**: The basic role assignment during onboarding will be expanded in the full Role Management feature.

+### 8. Next Steps After Implementation

+After completing this implementation, the following features should be prioritized:

+1. Complete the User Profile management feature
+2. Enhance the Organization management capabilities
+3. Implement the User Invitation flow
+4. Expand the Role Management interface